 Import or export a track

-Glypheo can import a track from an HTML, Word or TXT file.
+Glypheo can import a track from an HTML, Word, TXT or XLSX file.

 You can choose to preserve the style, and set a custom separator.

 You can assign keyboard shortcuts to navigate through surtitles.

 Also, you change the default font and activate the web server.